 He showed me how to hold it and use it to make it sing!
 The vibration was enchanting.

-The vibration of the bowl produces a distinct sound in the much the same way that a crystal goblet would if you ran a wet finger around the glass.
+Below is an abbreviated history of these ancient bowls. -t The vibration of the bowl produces a distinct sound in the much the same way that a crystal goblet would if you ran a wet finger around the glass.
 The pitch depends on the size of the bowl and the thickness of the metal.
 Bowls typically range in size from five inches to thirteen inches in diameter.
 You can increase or decrease the sounds by rotating the mallet around the outside of the bowl faster.

 The singing quality is an important part of the Tibetan Singing Bowl's history.
 In Buddhism, and in Hinduism, sound is an important part of spiritual practice.
 In the Buddhist doctrine, there are nine methods of realization of reaching enlightenment.
 The seventh way was sound.
 For this reason, the sound produced by the bowl was used by Buddhist practitioners as part of their religious rituals and music.